Sheryl Crow: 1994–1997: International success

 Crow began dating Kevin Gilbert and joined him in an ad hoc group of musicians known to themselves as the "Tuesday Music Club".
-The group existed as a casual songwriting collective prior to its association with Crow, but rapidly developed into a vehicle for her debut album after her arrival.
-Group members Gilbert, David Baerwald, and David Ricketts (both formerly of David & David), Bill Bottrell, Brian MacLeod, and Dan Schwartz share songwriting credits with Crow on her debut album, Tuesday Night Music Club, released in 1994.
+The group existed as a casual songwriting collective prior to its association with Crow; however, it rapidly developed into a vehicle for her debut album after Crow's arrival.
+Group members Gilbert, David Baerwald, and David Ricketts (both formerly of David & David), Bill Bottrell, Brian MacLeod, and Dan Schwartz share songwriting credits with Crow on her debut album, Tuesday Night Music Club, released in 1993.
 Her relationship with Gilbert became acrimonious soon after the album was released, and disputes arose about songwriting credits.
 Tuesday Night Music Club featured many of the songs written by Crow's friends, including the second single, "Leaving Las Vegas".
 The album was slow to garner attention, until "All I Wanna Do" became an unexpected smash hit in October 1994.
-The singles "Strong Enough" and "Can't Cry Anymore" were also released, with the first song ("Strong Enough") charting at No. 5 on Billboard and "Can't Cry Anymore" hitting the Top 40.
+The singles "Strong Enough" and "Can't Cry Anymore" were also released, with the first song ("Strong Enough") charting at No. 5 on the Billboard Hot 100 and "Can't Cry Anymore" hitting the Top 40.
 Tuesday Night Music Club went on to sell more than 7 million copies in the US and UK during the 1990s.
-The album also won Crow three Grammy Awards in 1995: Record of the Year, Best New Artist and Best Female Vocal Performance.
+The album also won Crow three Grammys at the 37th Annual Grammy Awards in 1995: Record of the Year, Best New Artist and Best Female Pop Vocal Performance.

 Crow performed at the 1994 Woodstock Festival and appeared in the "New Faces" section of Rolling Stone in 1994.
 She also supplied background vocals to the song "The Garden of Allah" from Don Henley's 1995 album Actual Miles: Henley's Greatest Hits.

 In 1996, Crow released her self-titled second album.
 She produced the album herself and also played a variety of instruments, from various guitars, bass or pedal steel to various organs and piano.
-The debut single, "If It Makes You Happy", became a radio success and netted her two Grammy awards for Best Female Rock Vocal Performance and Best Rock Album.
+The debut single, "If It Makes You Happy", became a radio success and netted her two Grammys for Best Female Rock Vocal Performance and Best Rock Album at the 39th Annual Grammy Awards in 1997.
 Other singles included "A Change Would Do You Good", "Home", and "Everyday Is a Winding Road".
 The album was banned from sale at Walmart, because in the lyrics to "Love Is a Good Thing" Crow says that Walmart sells guns to children.
-The album also features a protest song called "Redemption Day", which was covered by Johnny Cash on his last album American VI: Ain't No Grave.
+The album also features a protest song called "Redemption Day", which was covered by Johnny Cash on his posthumous album American VI: Ain't No Grave.

 Crow performed at Another Roadside Attraction in 1997.
 Also in 1997, Crow contributed the theme song to the James Bond film Tomorrow Never Dies.
-Her song "Tomorrow Never Dies" was nominated for a Grammy Award and Best Original Song Golden Globe.
+Her song "Tomorrow Never Dies" was nominated for a Best Song Written Specifically for a Motion Picture or for Television at the 41st Annual Grammy Awards and Best Original Song at the 55th Golden Globe Awards.